 etherFAX service is an Infrastructure as a Service (IaaS) platform facilitated over HTTPS, which provides “defense-in-depth” encryption for additional security.
 Faxes are transmitted over traditional phone lines, which also reduces quality of service (QoS) issues.
 You can choose Canadian or American data centers when country-specific data integrity is required.
 (Available only in Canada and the US.)

-Online faxing, simplified
+Digital faxing, simplified

 Use email to send and receive faxes from any